 It is often a person's reputation and good name at stake when facing an allegation of employee theft.
 It is this good name and reputation that should be used to their advantage and part of their defence case.

 In employee fraud cases/theft from employer cases, a custodial sentence is always a possibility if the defendant is convicted.
 The fact that the defendant is in a position of trust means that the offence is especially frowned upon by courts.
 If the theft at work has caused the company financial difficulties or has had a negative effect on other employees, then this increases the possibility and potential length of a prison sentence.
 Much can be done to try to prevent this, but the best way of dealing with a theft from employer case/employee fraud cases is, where possible, to fight it.

 However, circumstances do arise where people have ended up in difficult situations and committed theft from their workplace due to various outside pressures.
 In these circumstances, the work of an employee fraud solicitor is not over, and details of the background circumstances need to be looked into in order to achieve the best outcome for the client in terms of sentence.
 Where there is strong mitigation and a well-presented argument, that can sometimes mean a suspended sentence and a client avoiding going to prison, even where they have acted in breach of trust.

 Time spent with the Client

 In theft from employer cases and employee fraud cases, the importance of spending time going through all of the prosecution evidence, and also building a defence case cannot be overstated.
+The client will usually know more about their workplace than their lawyer, which is they need to help provide an insight into how things operated.
 It is often only by providing a thorough pro-active defence that a prosecution for theft from an employer can be foiled.

-If you have been accused of theft from employer or employee dishonesty, we recommend getting in contact with both an Employment Lawyer and a specialist embezzlement solicitors.
-We are available to discuss this with no-obligation and in confidence.
+If you have been accused of theft from employer or employee dishonesty, we recommend getting in contact with both an Employment Lawyer and a specialist employee fraud solicitor for initial free legal advice.